barumau/PanGlobish/English/110_worde_kostruktion.md

 ## Compound Words

-Words can be combined freely in Dunish to express new concepts.
+Words can be combined freely in Panglobish to express new concepts.
 The last element in the combination is the main one in determining the meaning, while the preceding element only modifies the meaning.